codeswot/nursey/README.md

 ## Getting Started

+1. I would have implemented a midleware that checks the current time, and checks the Nurses on duty and send a push notifications for pending task, esspecialy task left from last shift (hence in the DB i added start time and end time for each shift)
+2. i would have added reminders for tasks depending on severity level

 This is an exciting one,
 although with the short time, i was only able to do mostly engineering setups, like bloc, service and repository i relay wished the task had more time , so i could go all out on it